|

 If

 you are walking down Ermou and make your first right after Athinas Street and walk up Maioulis Street you will pass a number of cafe-bars, often full of people creating this sort of buzz as voices reflect off the buildings in the narrow streets of Psiri.
-The first place that opened was Rebecca
+The first place that opened was Rebecca, one

 of my favorite hangouts, but as they got more and more popular the food became less important and eventually I stopped going there.
 The pikilia even when at its best was a messy pile of